 DEVELOPMENT FRAMEWORK

 In drawing these elements together a development framework emerges.
-This illustrates where housing can be located which respects the identified technical and environmental constraints, together with neighbouring properties.
+This illustrates where housing can be located which respects the identified together with neighbouring properties.

 The generous quantum of green space will result in a high quality residential environment.